 These forms of physical practice are all completely legitimate—and fun.
 They keep our bodies moving, which science has proven, can help keep our minds sharp as well.
 Movement is essential for keeping us healthy.

 They also carry with them the idea of competition—either in comparison to others, or to our own “personal bests.”
 But yoga asana was originally conceived, and practiced for centuries, as a way to calm the nervous system to help prepare they body and mind for meditation.

 The traditional framework was the antithesis of competition.
 It was about finding contentment in the present reality of your practice, no matter what it looks like.
 It wasn’t until the British brought Western gymnastics to India when they colonized the country in the 19th century that there was even a shred of competitiveness associated with asana practice.

-As Westerners steeped in the idea of competing, with ourselves and others, we often practice asana within this framework.
+As Westerners our conditioning teaches us to compete, with ourselves and others.
+As a result, we often practice asana within this framework.
 It’s not intentional.
 It’s just conditioning.
 So we often think that the more extreme our poses, the better.
 We practice from the “no pain, no gain” mindset.

 This, of course, often leads us to practicing poses our bodies aren’t designed for.
 Or we end up refusing aids such as yoga props, that could help us gain the benefits of certain asanas, without the potential for injury.

 In order to practice in a way that honors our bodies and minds, we first have to be truthful to ourselves.
 We have to be truthful about our bodies’ particular strengths and limitations.
 And we need to honor the essential truth that we are all different.